 How Much Corn Should Guinea Pigs Have?

 There are several different parts of corn that guinea pigs can safely eat.
 Each can be given in different amounts, so we’ll need to go through them separately.

 A guinea pig will not eat the cob’s inner part—the part that we humans don’t eat either.
 If you give them the cob, be sure that you throw away this inner part when they are done.
 You should not give guinea pigs cooked veggies, as this interferes with their ability to break it down.
 Only raw corn should be given.

 How to Feed Your Guinea Pig Corn Husks

 Before you feed your guinea pig corn husks, you need to prepare them appropriately.
 Shredding them into large, thin pieces makes it easier for the guinea pigs to eat through them.
 They absolutely can get through them without shredding them.
 However, it will take them significantly longer.
 This is great when you need to keep them entertained.
 If you’re looking to feed them, though, then you’ll need to shred the husks.

 You can feed the corn husks fresh.
 To save them, put them in a Ziploc bag and seal it.
 If you want them to last even longer, you can leave them out to dry before storing them.
 This makes them essentially like hay.
 They dry out pretty quickly.
 All you need to do is place them out on a flat surface, like the counter.
 You can put them in the sun, but be careful that they don’t blow away.

-There are several ways you can corn husks into toys.
-You can hang the corn husks from the side of the cage, which will require some pulling before your guinea pig can eat it.
-You can also tie many together to make a “ball” and then hang that from the ceiling or let the guinea pigs chase it around.
-Braiding a few pieces together makes it a bit sturdier, which can be helpful when you need to keep your pet entertained.
+There are several ways that you can turn corn husks into toys.
+You can hang the husks from the side of the cage, which will require pulling before your guinea pig can eat it.
+You can also tie multiple ones together to make a “ball” and then hang that from the ceiling or let the guinea pig chase it around.
+Braiding a few pieces together will make it a bit sturdier, which can be helpful when you need to keep your pet entertained.